 The best time for an area-wide acaricide application is in mid-May through mid-June, when ticks are in the nymphal stage.
 Another application can be done in the fall to target adult ticks.
 Acaricides can be applied to tick habitats around a residence including wooded areas and their borders, stone walls, and ornamental gardens.
 Using acaricides in lawns is only recommended when residential areas are located directly next to woodlands or include wooded sections.

 To treat deer tick hosts, rodent bait boxes and deer feeding stations can be placed on a property.
 These devices attract the animals with food or nesting material, then dose them with an acaricide.
-The process is harmless to the animal and help can suppress tick populations in the area.
+The process is harmless to the animal and can help suppress tick populations in the area.
 Permits may be needed, so check with local authorities before setting them up.

 Other ways to keep ticks away from the home include the following strategies: